hardcamls/zprize/ntt-overview.md

 Configure our designs, download RTL and perform simulations all within your browser!

-- [Core INTT design](apps/ntt/ntt-core-with-rams-app) which includes the IO RAMs, datapath and controller
+- [Core NTT design](apps/ntt/ntt-core-with-rams-app) which includes the IO RAMs, datapath and controller
 - [Top level design as a Vitis kernel](apps/ntt/ntt-vitis-top-app) which performs the full 4-step algorithm

 # Code structure